 - For very high protection needs, use network encryption on independent systems with frontends that have dedicated and manageable user groups

 This ebook shows best practices and prevention techniques for keeping vulnerabilities away and securing your web apps.

 Prevention of Owasp List Top 10 Attacks

-The best and fastest way to prevent these vulnerabilities is to use an OWASP Security Testing Tool.
-We strongly believe that security testing is a must nowadays and it should be neither expensive nor time-consuming.
+The best and fastest way to prevent these vulnerabilities is to use an OWASP Scanner.
+We strongly believe that security testing is a must nowadays, and it should be neither expensive nor time-consuming.
 That’s why we’ve developed an automated pentesting tool for organizations and businesses that will help you discover any vulnerability you might be exposed to (even those that aren’t on the list).
 Try the 14-day free trial now.